CAD

 • Virtual Reality

 CAD solutions enable designers to create products such as models, drafts, designs, construction plans and technical drawings.
-Modern CAD systems are also able to generate associated accompanying documents such as assemblies and parts lists – i.e. lists of all components required for a design.
+Modern CAD systems are also able to generate accompanying documents for designs such as assemblies and parts lists, i.e. lists of all components required for a design.

 Tools and functions of CAD solutions

-There are numerous, often industry-specific CAD solutions on the market, some of which differ considerably in their range of functions.
-The following tools and functions are generally part of CAD systems:
+There are many CAD solutions on the market with different functionalities, especially those that are industry-specific.
+The following tools and functions are standard features of CAD systems:

 nscale CAD Dateiformat

-• Creating and modifying static and moving, two- or three-dimensional geometric models using various modeling methods (parametric, generative, volume, surface modeling, etc.)
+• Creation and modification of static and moving two- or three-dimensional geometric models using various modelling methods (parametric, generative, volume, surface modelling, etc.)

-• Deriving technical drawings from models and assemblies
+• Generation of technical drawings from models and assemblies

-• Assignment of properties, for example of certain production materials, and associated calculation of the effects on the model
+• Assignment of properties, production materials, and associated calculation of model impacts

 • Generation of 3D print data